 3D pseudo-stratigraphy map

-CSAMT data collected for this workflow were two dimensional data therefore the 3D model should be more accurate with three dimensional data.
+CSAMT data collected for this workflow were two dimensional data, therefore the 3D model should be more accurate with three dimensional data.
 However, the main idea is to visualize the layer superposition and the link between the existing conductive zones and the fracture zones from their trues resistivities at each section (HJ and ZM).

-Figure 13 shows the 3D pseudo-stratigraphy map generated from “pseudo stratigraphy logs” built at each station from 2D combined sections merged the horizontal depth maps of both sections of the Xingning area.
+Figure 13 shows the 3D pseudo-stratigraphy map generated from “pseudo stratigraphy logs” built at each station from the 2D combined sections merged the horizontal depth maps of both sections of the Xingning area.
 The automatic layers (L1) such as igneous rock and basement rock are considered as the same Paleozoic intrusive rocks with high resistivity values and were removed from 3D model visualization.